UVVM/UVVM/doc/source/uvvm_intro.rst

 simple, and allows the FPGA community to share VVCs that will work together in a well-structured test harness.

 You may of course combine UVVM with any other legacy or 3rd party testbenches or verification models.
-`This post on LinkedIn <https://www.linkedin.com/pulse/what-uvvm-espen-tallaksen>`_ will give you some more info on why you should use this library.

 **********************************************************************************************************************************
 Main Features